AydinHassan/js-app-sst-circleday/README.md

 when creating a pull request.
 After merging the pull request the app will be deployed to production.
 This way you do not need to configure AWS credentials on your local machine.

+## What's next?

+Right now this example app is just a simple hello world Lambda function.
+For the future we plan to provide more examples and best practices for building Shopware app-backends with node.js and typescript including the use of a JavaScript SDK for Shopware apps.
+We will also be adding more infrastructure components like DynamoDB tables, S3 buckets and cloudfront distributions for static site hosting.